Recessions are necessary for economies to evolve, or so economists argue.

 … and a K

 But this is not 2008.
 Fast forward to today, and it’s clear that, as former U.S. Federal Reserve Governor Kevin Warsh put it, “If you’ve seen one financial crisis, you’ve seen one financial crisis.”
 Every recession is unique, and the pandemic-driven decline is particularly unprecedented.
 In fact, the form this recession may be taking has joined a growing alphabet soup of economic terms.
 Readers may be familiar with the optimistic V-shaped recovery pattern as well as the pessimistic L-shaped, with U- , W- , and Z-shapes falling somewhere in between.
 Economists are now introducing the notion that the post-pandemic recovery could look more K-shaped.
 Think of the vertical line of the K as the starting point from which different parts of the economy diverge: some sectors grow while others decline.
-If you are skeptical of whether that type of bifurcation can happen, just compare the stock prices of tech giant Apple and airplane manufacturer Boeing over the last 12 months.
 The market has been quite bullish on companies that support the “quarantine lifestyle,” but was less kind to smaller companies as well as those situated in the travel and hospitality industries.

 Given a K-shaped recovery scenario, group LTD carriers may ask themselves how much of the business mix is in the upper versus the lower arm of the K. If most of a block is focused on high-technology and well-capitalized firms, it makes little sense to adopt overly conservative underwriting or pricing adjustments.
 But, it may be prudent to keep a more watchful eye on business blocks with significant exposure to "lower arm" economic sectors.

 This new K shape is already challenging long-held expectations about which industries represent good disability risks.
 The previous notion that certain industries are resilient in recessions is now being turned on its head.
 That’s because recession-resistant sectors are not necessarily pandemic-resistant.
-For example, unemployment rates during the 2020 COVID-19 pandemic followed a pattern never seen before, sharply spiking during spring lockdowns – and causing job losses in every single sector of the economy only to tumble shortly thereafter.
+For example, unemployment rates during the 2020 COVID-19 pandemic followed a pattern never seen before, sharply spiking during spring lockdowns – and causing job losses in every single sector of the economy.

 It is easy to see the effects of this pandemic on group life insurance: COVID-19 has a direct and immediate impact on mortality rates.
 However, the effects on group LTD are much more opaque, as the morbidity impact is largely indirect and delayed.
 Mortality risk and morbidity risk may have polar-opposite reactions to COVID-19, both in terms of timing and direct linkage, but that is not to say that the financial impact will be wildly different.
 There are many ”pandemic headwinds” facing group LTD carriers, and it’s just a matter of time before these trends crystalize.

 For example, the pandemic has strained hospital systems worldwide, leading to deferred preventative care and interrupted treatments that could result not only in a wave of deferred claims, but also sicker insured individuals.
-Prolonged lockdowns, reports of rising burnout levels among essential workers, particularly in healthcare, and the long-term loss of employment have all contributed to additional mental and nervous claims.
+Prolonged lockdowns, reports of rising burnout levels among essential workers, particularly in healthcare, and the long-term loss of employment will likely contribute to additional mental and nervous claims.
 In addition, some survivors of COVID-19 — even those who had mild versions of the disease — continue to report a debilitating constellation of symptoms long after their initial recovery.
 Called post-COVID-19 syndrome or "long COVID-19," this condition has generated growing concern among public health providers and disability insurers and is currently being researched.
-In RGA-led industry surveys, many disability carrier participants report significant concern over the pandemic’s potential to reduce recovery and return-to-work rates among the long-term disabled.And while much about the first pandemic recession is new, one fact remains the same in every downturn: The longer economic problems persist, the greater the risk that long-term disability claims experience will worsen, both in terms of frequency and severity.
+In RGA-led industry surveys, many disability carrier participants report significant concern over the pandemic’s potential to reduce recovery and return-to-work rates among the long-term disabled.And while much about the first pandemic recession is new, one fact remains the same in every downturn: The longer economic problems persist, the greater the risk that long-term disability claims experience will worsen.

 While these headwinds are troubling, it is equally important to keep such risks in perspective.
 For example, not all deferred healthcare signals an increased risk of short- or long-term disability claims.
-Also, mental health is fluid and studies show that if the conditions contributing to symptoms of depression and anxiety are relieved – such as the end of a pandemic or recession – the additional likelihood of psychiatric disability claims is mitigated to some extent.
+Also, mental health is fluid, and sources such as the mental health index Total Brain show that if the conditions contributing to symptoms of depression and anxiety are relieved – such as the end of a pandemic or recession – the additional likelihood of psychiatric disability claims is mitigated to some extent.
 This is good news in light of the current thinking from economists that the recession may technically already be over and the recovery period has begun.
 If so, it would make it the shortest recession U.S. history.

 Pressures brought by the pandemic also have led to some unexpected positive developments.
 Recovery from some disabilities may be made easier by work-from-home measures, just as lockdowns led to faster consumer acceptance of wellness and digital health technologies.
 Telehealth, for example, has proven to be a very viable and cost-effective alternative to in-person doctor visits.
 Public health mandates like social distancing and mask-wearing also appear to be suppressing the spread of other infectious diseases such as the seasonal flu.
 The blisteringly fast pace of COVID-19 vaccine development has opened our eyes to what is possible in virology and paved the way for faster advances in vaccine science.